 2022-2023 Manuscript Workshop

-The application deadline for the 2022-23 academic year is September 1, 2022.
+The application deadline for the 2022-23 academic year has passed.
 See below for more details.

 The manuscript workshop seeks to engage with a nonfiction writer without an academic affiliation whose current book-in-progress addresses ethical issues in relation to a pressing social problem.
 Please note that although we appreciate the genre, we will not be accepting submissions that would be classified as memoir.
 The workshop, now entering its eighth year, has previously featured Philip Gourevitch, Eliza Griswold, Adrian Nicole LeBlanc, Carla Power, Alec MacGillis, Donovan Ramsey, and Jennie Smith.